fetchai/improvement-proposals/README.md

 When you believe your FIP is mature and ready to progress past the draft phase, you should do one of two things:

- - **For a Standards Track FIP of type Core**, ask to have your issue added to the agenda of an upcoming Fetch developer meeting, where it can be discussed for inclusion in a future hard fork.
+ - **For a Standards Track FIP of type Core**, ask to have your issue added to the agenda of an upcoming Fetch developer meeting, where it can be discussed for inclusion in a future update.
 If implementers agree to include it, the FIP editors will update the state of your FIP to 'Accepted'.
  - **For all other FIPs**, open a PR changing the state of your FIP to 'Final'.
 An editor will review your draft and ask if anyone objects to its being finalised.
 If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the FIP - they may close the PR and request that you fix the issues in the draft before trying again.

 # FIP Status Terms